jasperpilgrim/hacker-news/README.md

 ## About

 Forked from [Dracula for Hacker News](https://github.com/dracula/hacker-news).
-Updated for more consistent theming and readability.
+Updated for more consistent theming and better readability.

 ## License